-This is very likely to happen, as children do tend to break their glasses, but it is not a cause for concern.
-Take the frame back to the optician who dispensed them as soon as possible, so they can organise a replacement or repair, often free of charge.
+This is common, as children do break their glasses, but it is not a cause for concern.
+Take the frame back to the optician who dispensed them as soon as possible.
+They can organise a replacement or repair, often free of charge.

-Children's glasses need regular adjustment to make sure the lenses are sitting correctly in front of their eyes and that the frames are not crooked.
-If the sides of the frame press into the side of your child's head leaving indentation grooves, this means that the glasses are too small or that your child has grown out of them.
-Visit your optician to see if the glasses can be re-adjusted/replaced.
+Children's glasses need regular adjustment to make sure:

+- · the lenses are sitting correctly in front of their eyes, and - that the frames are not crooked.

+If the sides of the frame press into the side of your child's head leaving indentation grooves, this means that the glasses are too small or your child has grown out of them.
+Visit your optician to see if the glasses can be re-adjusted / replaced.